romualdomrc/reactnative-site-portugues/website/versioned_docs/version-0.65/devsettings2.md

 title: DevSettings
 ---

-O módulo `DevSettings` expõe métodos para personalizar configurações para desenvolvedores em desenvolvimento.
+The `DevSettings` module exposes methods for customizing settings for developers in development.

 ---

-# Referência
+# Reference

-## Métodos
+## Methods

 ### `addMenuItem()`